PeterMosmans/gitlab-demolab/README.md

 machine, as it will generate its own \"Docker namespace\".

 `DIND_VERSION` defines the Docker-in-Docker image tag being used.

+`DTRACK_API_PORT` defines the port number of the Dependency-Track API interface.

+`DTRACK_API_VERSION` defines the Dependency-Track API image tag.

+`DTRACK_FRONTEND_PORT` defines the port number on which the web interface of Dependency-Track will be accessible.

+`DTRACK_FRONTEND_VERSION` defines the Dependency-Track frontend image tag.

 `GITLAB_HOSTNAME` defines the hostname that will be used to access GitLab.
 Please note that this name needs to be resolved, see the remarks at the bottom